miksel1/FNF-ScrewedEngine/README.md

 Just watch longestsoloever's video, I've used his tutorial and I've been successful with it. https://www.youtube.com/watch?v=4IuC8ti6_4o _-miksel_

-If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then _re-install linc_luajit_ via `haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit`.
+If you get an error about StatePointer when using Lua, run `haxelib remove linc_luajit` into Command Prompt/PowerShell, then _re-install linc_luajit_ via `haxelib git linc_luajit https://github.com/superpowers04/linc_luajit`.

-If you want video support on your mod, simply do `haxelib install hxCodec` on a Command prompt/PowerShell
+If you want video support on your mod, simply do `haxelib install hxCodec 2.5.1` on a Command prompt/PowerShell

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml